-In its 2019 session, the legislature passed House Joint Resolution No. 35 calling for a study of Montana's state and local tax system with recommendations on a tax structure that will stabilize revenues, promote long-term economic prosperity, reflect principles of sound tax policy, and allow Montana to be competitive with other states.
-The study will be due in 2020.
+In its 2019 session, the legislature passed House Joint Resolution No. 35 calling for a study of Montana's state and local tax system with recommendations for a tax structure that will stabilize revenues, promote long-term economic prosperity, reflect principles of sound tax policy, and allow Montana to be competitive with other states.
+In its final report, the HJ 35 Tax Study Committee recommended two property tax related bills to the Revenue Interim Committee, one of which the committee recommended to the legislature.
+The first recommendation was to allow taxing jurisdictions to use the full inflation rate to calculate maximum mill levies and the second was to replace the existing circuit breakers with a circuit breaker income tax credit.
+The Interim Revenue Committee recommended the circuit breaker bill to the 2021 legislature.
+Introduced as Senate Bill 10, the legislation died in committee.
+The bill would have replaced Montana's three existing circuit breaker programs with a multiple-threshold circuit breaker income tax credit.